DevEquinox/gcc-repair-prediction-webpage-tD/README.md

 1. **Demand sparsity**: Most plant-material combinations record zero demand in a 30-day window, so rare-demand events are inherently harder to predict.
 2. **Missing external signals**: The model does not use route conditions, supplier delays, driver behaviour, or seasonality beyond month-of-year.
+3. **Struggles with parts with highly volatile demand**: The model struggles to predict parts that have frequent spikes in demand that are 2-5 times the average.